-The EYFS framework is structured very differently to the National Curriculum as it is organised across seven areas of learning.
-The table below outlines the Early Years outcomes from 3 and 4 years to ELG.
+The EYFS framework is structured very differently to the national curriculum as it is organised across seven areas of learning rather than subject areas.
+The table below outlines the most relevant Early Years outcomes from 30-50 months to ELG, brought together from different areas of the Early Years Foundation Stage, to match the programme of study for geography.

 The most relevant Early Years outcomes for geography are taken from the following areas of learning: Understanding the World.